KolbyEllis/scfinancials/src/content/blog/two-biggest-dangers-to-retirees.md

 </style>

-The cost of a gallon of gas just over 40 years ago was $0.65.
-If the same trend continues, it will eventually be about $25 per gallon in 30 years.

 Future gas prices may lead to scary numbers, but not all inflation is bad.
 Inflation fuels higher valuations for stocks and other assets.

 The government’s annual target is 2% inflation which helps our economy by encouraging spending and lowering the impact of our debt.